Send the link below via email or IMCopy

 If you know you are going to be absent ahead of time make sure you check in with Mrs. Aspen to make a plan for making up any late assignments or for catching up on anything you may be missing by not being in class.

 If you have an excused absence and are not able to turn work in on time in class it is your responsibility to check with Mrs. Aspen and make sure that your work is turned in as soon as possible.
+You have one week to turn work in after an absence unless you have made other arrangements with Mrs. Aspen.

 One point is deducted from your project's rubric for each day that it is turned in late, unless you have made special arrangements with Mrs. Aspen for getting your work turned in.